nalsai/summarizer/docs/windows.md

 # Running 🦈 Summarizer on Windows

 Currently, there is no native package for Windows.
-You can run 🦈 Summarizer using msys2 on Windows, like this:
+You can run 🦈 Summarizer using msys2 like this:

 Install msys2 using chocolatey, or
-go to https://www.msys2.org/ and download the x86_64 installer and follow the instructions on the page for setting up the basic environment.
+go to [https://www.msys2.org/](https://www.msys2.org/), download the x86_64 installer and follow the instructions on the page for setting up the basic environment.

-Run `C:\msys64\mingw64.exe` (`C:\tools\msys64\mingw64.exe` for chocolatey) - a terminal window should pop up
+Run `C:\msys64\mingw64.exe` (`C:\tools\msys64\mingw64.exe` for chocolatey) - a terminal window should pop up.

 Execute the following commands to install all dependencies: